jhaemin/react-draggg/README.md

 ## Comparison with [React-Draggable](https://github.com/react-grid-layout/react-draggable)

-- Draggg has a simpler API
+- React Draggg has a simpler API
+- React Draggg is batteries-not-included
-- **Draggg can correctly stop touch event propagation**
+- **React Draggg can correctly stop touch event propagation**
-- Draggg doesn't have its own state (it works like React-Draggable's `DraggableCore`)
+- React Draggg doesn't have its own state (it works like React-Draggable's `DraggableCore`)
-- Draggg doesn't expose the event objects which means you don't have full control over the events
+- React Draggg doesn't expose the event objects which means you don't have full control over the events

+## License

+MIT